leamare/D2-LRG-lrg2/README.md

 - `fetcher` reads matches from .matchlist and requests OpenDota analysis data for every match in it.
 After that every match is added to database
 - `analyzer` makes series of SQL requests to get ready-to-use data and saves it as .report file as JSON data.
 It can be transferred to another D2LRG instance from now on and not linked to MySQL anymore
 - `view` is standalone module that reads .report file and allows easy to use basic web interface for it
+- `webapi` is the same as view, but for WebAPI calls
+- `backup` creates a tarball with all report data

 ### Why PHP and Why migrate to LRG-Simon